Do you have any advice for auditioning students?

 How do auditions work?

 At CYT, auditions are an open casting call; nothing is precast.
 Any student age 8-18 enrolled in classes is eligible to audition.
 Students have “1 minute to shine”.
 We recommend preparing a 1-minute song highlighting your vocals and acting through song.
 However, students may choose to do a monologue or dance if they prefer.
 We recommend using a karaoke/backing track, which you should be able to find online.
 You will be given instructions on how to upload your soundtrack during the audition sign-up process.
 Students will be given a number and taken into the audition room in groups of approximately 10-12.
-Hand your CD to the person at the table operating the CD player, and take a seat in numerical order.
 As each student's number is called, the student will come in front of the Directing Team, introduce themselves and their song, and perform.
 Students will then take their seat until the entire group is finished, then they will be dismissed.
 There may be a dance audition in addition to their 1 minute audition, but no preparation is required.
 If the directing team wishes to see your child for a specific role, they will be called back the following day.
 Students that are called back will receive an email.

 What do I have to do for my audition?
 What do I need for my audition?